 - How might we improve health in everyday places?

 - All good prototypes start from an initial spark of an idea.
 In a full human-centered design process, you would take time in the Inspiration phase to understand your users up front and frame the opportunities through synthesis.

-Empathize and understand the needs of the user in order to identify the real problem or problems you’re solving.
+We must empathize and understand the needs of the user in order to identify the real problem or problems we’re solving.

 - Defer Judgement

 Collaborate; not only to ensure the project’s success, but to strengthen and align everyone towards solving the real problem for the user.